Trip Highlights

 - Meals Included: Breakfast, Lunch, Dinner

-Enjoy the sunrise from your chalet and a tasty breakfast before boarding a zodiac at the pier L'Anse-Saint-Jean.
-Today will be all about whales.
-As the towering cliffs melt into the enormity of the St. Lawrence river, you have entered the realm of the beluga.
+Enjoy the sunrise from our accommodations and a tasty breakfast before boarding a whale-watching zodiac at the pier L'Anse-Saint-Jean.
+We will join other whale watchers on board and today is all about whales.
+As the towering cliffs melt into the enormity of the St. Lawrence River, the ecosystem is a marine wildlife wonderland.

 - Meals Included: Breakfast, Lunch, Dinner